 The Iterator Pattern is a design pattern that provides a way to access the elements of a collection object sequentially without exposing its underlying representation.
-In C#, this pattern can be implemented using IEnumerable<T>
+In C#, this pattern can be implemented using IEnumerable<T> and IEnumerator<T> interfaces.
+Here’s a detailed explanation and example of implementing the Iterator Pattern in C#.

 Components of the Iterator Pattern